 During the COD business session on Tuesday, delegates decided how to dispense with each resolution -- with significant input and recommendations from the reference committee's official report.

 Some resolutions were adopted as written; others underwent revisions and were presented as substitute resolutions.
 Six resolutions were referred to the AAFP Board of Directors for further consideration and one was reaffirmed as current policy.

 A resolution introduced by the Colorado and Arizona chapters dealt with the issue of all-payer claims databases (APCD) and their application to family physicians and their practices.

-Colorado alternate delegate Tamaan Osbourne-Roberts, M.D., of Denver, authored the resolution and opened the dialogue by disclosing that he is the chief medical officer for the organization that runs Colorado's APCD.
+Resolution author and Colorado alternate delegate Tamaan Osbourne-Roberts, M.D., of Denver, opened the dialogue by disclosing that he is chief medical officer for the organization that runs Colorado's APCD.

 Osbourne-Roberts said his organization looked at all primary care provided in various settings -- urgent care, as well as free-standing and hospital-based emergency departments -- and found that Colorado could save hundreds of millions of dollars every year if all the primary care emergency services being sent to the emergency department went instead to primary care clinics.

 "We proved it numerically and we proved it unequivocally, and you can imagine what type of an argument that makes to policymakers," said Osbourne-Roberts.